welcome to fixingblog.com

 so please check and see if you can get that fix.

 All you need to do shut down the device, remove the battery if possible and use something small, such as a toothpick, to ‘lever up’ the little tab inside the USB port on your Android phone and tablet.
 Do so very carefully and gently then reinsert your battery and plug it in again.
 Nine times out of 10 this is all that is required.

-most of the people keep their phone it in the their pocket of jeans and sometimes it’s the dust or blockage that came from your pocket and blocked the charging slot.
+Most of the people keep their phone in their pocket of jeans and sometimes it’s the dust or blockage that came from your pocket and blocked the charging slot.

 3. Switch Cables:- The flimsiest part of a charger is the cable, not the adapter that plugs into the wall socket.

 Apple users are particularly vulnerable here because Apple’s proprietary (and expensive) Lightning cables appear to have a life expectancy of around 15 minutes.